-- confirm and notify both parties of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible and - inform both parties that copies of any further evidence should be submitted to the clerk at least 10 school days before the meeting.
+- confirm and notify both parties of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible and - inform both parties that copies of all evidence considered at Stages 1 and 2 should be submitted to the Clerk at least 10 school days before the meeting.
 Any evidence submitted after this, including on the day of the hearing, will only be considered in exceptional circumstances with the agreement of the panel, whose decision is final.

-Any written material will be collated and circulated by the clerk to all parties so that it is received at least 5 school days before the date of the meeting.
+Any written material will be collated and circulated by the clerk to all parties attending the meeting so that it is received at least 5 school days before the date of the meeting.
 The Panel will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded.